ObviousNonsense/FallingSand/README.md

 ##  To Do:
 - Clean up UI
+    - Make elements explicitly in HTML, then find/assign them in script
 - Add button to reset sim
 - Add button to resize canvas
 - Add Particle types: